horda-dev/dart_examples/counter/server/README.md

 ### CounterListEntity
 **Location:** `lib/src/entities/counter_list/`

-An entity that manages a list of counter references.
+A singleton entity that manages the global list of counter references.
+As a singleton, only one instance exists in the system and it doesn't need to be manually created.

 #### Entity Commands
-- `CreateCounterList` - Command to create a new counter list
 - `AddCounterToList` - Command to add a counter reference to the list
 - `RemoveCounterFromList` - Command to remove a counter reference from the list